cmoestl/3DCOREprototype/README.md

 ## Running the code
-* Download the repository, start an OS X command line and go to the "3DCORE_v2_public" directory
+* Download the repository, start an OS X command line and go to the "3DCORE" directory
 * Start ipython and run the only code file:

       $ ipython

       $ run 3dcore_v2.py

-* After the packages are imported, the "inputfilename" and "outputdirectory" are specified in the code, and can be changed there.
+* In the source code, after the packages are imported, the "inputfilename" and "outputdirectory" are specified, and should be changed there.